 For semi-closed PPIs (limit 10,000 or below):- there is a requirement of minimum details of the PPI holder later, the same has to be complied with full KYC, from the date of issue of the instrument before the expiry of twelve months.
 The following credentials are required for minimum details: verified mobile number of the users and the user ID i.e. Aadhaar card, driving license, PAN card etc. Such PPIs are restricted for transferring funds to PPI users or the bank accounts.

 For semi-closed PPIs (limit up to 1 lakh):- there is a requirement of full KYC verification from the beginning.

 2) Fraud and Risk management framework: earlier guidelines did not provide for detailed security standards whereas the New directions make it mandatory relating to the need for implementation of strict measures for prevention of risk and fraud.
 The safety and security policy of RBI includes:

-- 2 (FA) authentications: – For security of debit and credit cards the additional factor authentication is required.
+2 (FA) authentications: For the security of debit and credit cards the additional factor authentication is required.
 This creates an additional process for security verification before the transfer of funds through PPI.